Navigate this page

 You do not have to be living with the person who is being abusive to you.

-Children who see, hear or experiences the effects of domestic abuse and are related to the person who is being abused, or the person causing harm, are now legally considered as victims in their own right.
-It does not matter whether the child is present during a violent incident or not, as the effects of an abusive relationship will be experienced anyway, for instance through the tone and words used and actions.
+Children who see, hear, or experience the effects of domestic abuse and are related to either the person being abused or the person causing harm are now legally recognised as victims in their own right.
+This recognition applies regardless of whether the child is present during a violent incident, as they will still experience the effects of the abusive relationship through the tone, words, and actions used.

 There are many types of behaviours that can form domestic abuse, these may include: